 - Recognize that the concept of essential work does not waive occupational safety and health standards, nor does it legitimize forced labor.

-- Put in place effective mechanisms to support government transparency and accountability, and address the risk of corruption thriving during this time of crisis.
+- Put in place effective mechanisms to support government transparency and accountability, and address the risk of corruption thriving.

-- Facilitate civil society participation in crafting solutions to the crisis, monitoring government responses, and holding governments accountable.
+- Facilitate civil society participation in crafting solutions, monitoring government responses, and holding governments accountable.

-- Support the inclusion, consultation, and protection of members of all vulnerable populations, including persons with disabilities, LGBTI persons, Indigenous Peoples, and members of racial, ethnic, and religious minority groups.
+- Support the inclusion, consultation, and protection of members of all marginalized or underrepresented populations, including persons with disabilities, LGBTQI+ persons, Indigenous Peoples, and members of racial, ethnic, and religious minority groups.